The Complete Sonos Beam (Gen 2) Buyers Guide

 Disclaimer: Anything mentioned here is purely speculation and doesn’t represent what we’re going to see from Sonos in 2024.

-Despite getting an upgrade in 2021, following the successful launches of the Sonos Era 100, Era 300 and Sonos Move 2 in 2023, it begs the question: could Sonos’ class-leading compact soundbar get a trilogy?
+Despite getting an upgrade in 2021, following the successful launches of the Sonos Era 100, Era 300, Sonos Move 2, Sonos Roam 2, Sonos Sub 4 and now the Sonos Arc Ultra in 2024, it begs the question: could Sonos’ class-leading compact soundbar get a trilogy?

 Unfortunately, although there’s a clear sense that Sonos may be shifting their style slightly with their latest releases, the Beam (Gen 2) is still too young in its lifecycle to warrant a full-scale upgrade in our opinion.